liqotech/liqo/docs/pages/User/GettingStarted/test.md

 ## Service

-The previous "apply" creates also a service, which is designed to serve traffic to the previously deployed pod.
+The above `hello-world.yaml` tells Kubernetes to create also a service, which is designed to serve traffic to the previously deployed pod.
 The service is a traditional [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) and can work with Liqo with no modifications.

 This can be seen by inspecting the service and its endpoints: